 B. Objections to the Teaching

-1. This view says that baptism is necessary to salvation.
+1. This view says that baptism is necessary for salvation.

-This means that man such as Spurgeon, Moody, Wesley, Calvin, etc. are lost; all these men were not members of the Church of Christ.
-One of the reasons this false doctrine is given so much attention by false teachers is that the tendency of man is to worship symbolic truth; to put emphasis on works.
+This means that men such as Spurgeon, Moody, Wesley, Calvin, etc., are lost; all these men were not members of the Church of Christ.
+One of the reasons false teachers give this false doctrine so much attention is that man’s tendency is to worship symbolic truth to emphasize works.

 2. Supposed Scriptural position for water baptism